 It should be understood that many factors are considered when assigning students to a particular teacher/classroom each year including the class makeup of the students.
-The elementary principal and the teachers work together to develop class rosters that benefit most students.
-With that in mind, a parent request to have their child placed in a specific teacher's classroom will be considered, along with other factors, if the request is timely.
-Written requests must be in the elementary principal's office by May 1.
-If you should decide to request a particular teacher, please include your reasoning based on the educational benefits of doing so.
+We will not be taking parent requests for teachers unless there is a justification for exception to the policy.
+The elementary principal and the teachers work together to develop class rosters that are most beneficial for students.
+If you believe you have a justification for a teacher request, written requests must be in the elementary principal's office by May 1.
 Due to the other factors that are considered by the elementary principal and staff, some requests may not be honored.
 The final decision is made by the administration.
-Request forms will be kept in the elementary office.
+Submission of this form does not guarantee placement in the requested classroom.